Transport in UK

 Confirm your journey or route.

-Add a payment method (credit/debit card, papail or wallet) if necessary.
-Cash payment is also accepted by some apps.
+Add a payment method (credit/debit card, PayPal, or wallet) if necessary.
+Some apps also accept cash payments.

 Step 6: Track your trip